anatolyRozhkov/WorldofWarships/README.md

 This setting resets automatically every time your reload your PC, so no worries!

-In the second terminal window:
+In second terminal window:
 ```
 docker exec -it engine2d bash
-cd popular_languages/ && python3
+python3
 from engine2d import DrawShapes
 a = DrawShapes()
 ```